-7. Once this data is saved, you can operate Director like normal; for example, you can create a playlist and import all Viz Arc data. | U × Take Continue Take out Init playlist • <no cor •
+7. Once this data is saved, you can operate Director like normal; for example, you can create a playlist and import all Viz Arc data.

 8. Once you have a full playlist, you can go On Air with the Director.